This website is best viewed on a modern browser.

 English in Action

 English in Action (EiA) helps newcomers to the U.S. improve their English language skills and build confidence.
 Students and volunteers meet weekly for one-to-one conversation practice.
 At the heart of the program is a commitment to cross-cultural exchange.
 Students gain insight into life in the U.S. Volunteers learn about different cultures and support immigrants, refugees and other newcomers building new lives in this country.
-The program offers a safe and inclusive space to acquire the language skills to navigate everyday life, access basic services and communicate effectively in professional settings and daily life.
+The program offers a safe and inclusive space to acquire the language skills to navigate everyday life, access basic services and communicate effectively in professional settings.
 A hallmark of the program is its comprehensive tutor training using best practices in cross-cultural learning and leadership development.

 Learn more